 Trading bots are as they sound: automated asset trading programs.
-And you can learn how to code a trading bot for your investment needs.
+And you can learn how to build a trading bot for your investment needs.
 The main benefit of using an automated system is efficiency; bots can make much faster decisions using much more available data.
 They are also less costly than using human labor, which performs the same job less efficiently.
 Bots can work for you 24/7.

 The way trading bots work is that they are programmed to your investment specifications and use all available data to analyze and predict market movement.